g0hww/gr-kx3/README.md

 	ALSA plug-in [python-2.7]: ALSA Capture

-The Frequency text input control that will directly retune the radio when the frequency control mode drop down list is set to "Entry".
+The Frequency text input control will directly retune the radio when the frequency control mode drop down list is set to "Entry".
 In that mode, the rig's VFO is not polled.
 When the frequency control mode drop down list is set to "Track" the VFO frequency of the rig is polled.